How Online Learning Works – A Partnership in Learning

 Full-time LinK12 Lakeville students are welcome to participate in sports and/or activities offered through our schools.
 Please contact the Activities Directors at any of our secondary schools to get more information and/or sign-up.
-Note that each schools’ sports and activity opportunities should be listed on their websites, which can be accessed online. *Please note, we are not a NCAA approved school.
+Note that each schools’ sports and activity opportunities should be listed on their websites, which can be accessed online.
 We follow the MSHSL guidelines regarding eligibility.

 15. Are there optional opportunities for community building events?